Report on the situation of human rights in the Islamic Republic of Iran

 12. The Special Representative has received representations from members of this community concerning local discrimination, both official and social, apparently based on their religion.

-13. The Special Representative has received only limited first?hand evidence of the treatment of this community.
-However, its existence seems to be widely accepted and its treatment to be consistent with the evidence he has received from other non?Shi’ah communities.
+13. The Special Representative has received only limited first-hand evidence of the treatment of this community.
+However, its existence seems to be widely accepted and its treatment to be consistent with the evidence he has received from other non-Shi’ah communities.
 The Special Representative urges the Government to recognize the existence of the Yaresan, to prevent discriminatory practices against them and to include their representatives in the National Religious Minorities Commission.

 C. Ethnic minorities

-The Azeris
+The Azeris [Turks]

-15. The complaints brought to the Special Representative concern the use of the Azeri language and that the unwelcome prospect of Azeri cultural assimilation is accelerating (see annex III).
-More particularly, Azeris are asking for the teaching of “proper” Azerbaijani Turkish along side Persian in schools in regions predominantly inhabited by Azeris, production in and the broadcasting of “proper” Azerbaijani Turkish on radio and television, the allocation of one television channel for Turkish language broadcasting, the creation of schools of Azerbaijan Turkish language and literature at universities throughout Iran (it is noted that while Azerbaijani Turkish is not taught at the University of Tabriz, seven other languages are taught) and the facilitation of the creation of Azerbaijani Turkish cultural centres.
+15. The complaints brought to the Special Representative concern the use of the Azeri [Turkish] language and that the unwelcome prospect of Azeri cultural assimilation is accelerating (see annex III).
+More particularly, Azeris are asking for the teaching of “proper” Azerbaijani Turkish along side Persian in schools in regions predominantly inhabited by Azeris [Turks], production in and the broadcasting of “proper” Azerbaijani Turkish on radio and television, the allocation of one television channel for Turkish language broadcasting, the creation of schools of Azerbaijan Turkish language and literature at universities throughout Iran (it is noted that while Azerbaijani Turkish is not taught at the University of Tabriz, seven other languages are taught) and the facilitation of the creation of Azerbaijani Turkish cultural centres.

 16. The representations reaching the Special Representative also refer to harassment and imprisonment of Azeri cultural activists, such as Dr. Mehmud Ali Chehregani, whose circumstances were described by the Special Representative in earlier reports and whose imprisonment was the subject of urgent representations by the Special Representative to the Government.
 He has since been released.
 The Special Representative has received copies of open letters to the President signed by various groups of Azeri personalities, such as members of the Majilis and writers and poets, demanding fair treatment for Azeri culture.
 Their letters have taken the President to task for unimplemented campaign promises on cultural freedom; they complain of “cultural and ethnic insults and humiliation” from government media sources and they invoke article 15 and article 19 of the Constitution.